 CALL TO RIGHTEOUSNESS

-John’s call to righteousness is best described in Lk.
+Although John would have wanted everything according to the law, John’s call to righteousness is best described in Lk.
 1.72: “To perform the mercy promised to our fathers, and to remember His holy covenant,” and v.
 75, “In holiness and righteousness before Him all the days of our life.
 (76) And you, child, will be called the prophet of the Highest.”
-The first four words of Lk.
-1.72, “To perform the mercy,” hinges on the heart of the teaching John will espouse.
-The mercy itself would be equated through forgiveness, certainly not the application of the law, thus establishing righteousness as the acquired precept of the soul.
+The first seven words of Lk.
+1.72, “To perform the mercy promised to our fathers,” hinges on the heart of the teaching John will espouse.
+The mercy itself would be equated through forgiveness, certainly not the application of the law, and through the baptismal establishes righteousness as the acquired precept of the soul—once lost, perhaps, but now reinstated.

-For John, the accomplished deed of mercy relative to sin is performed within the baptismal.
+For John, the accomplished deed of mercy relative to sin is intrinsic to the baptismal itself.
 For the person receiving the baptismal it is intended they should also repent.
-The source for the repentance should flow from the spirit within, where as previously the repentance issued from the efforts [will] of the man himself, even though efforts at self-control were recognized.
+The source for the repentance should flow from the spirit within, where as previously the repentance issued from the efforts [will] of the man himself.
+‘Working-Self’, or efforts at self-control were recognized, but it was intended that the spirit should have sway and so the transition may be completed.
+Loving your neighbor as opposed to hating your neighbor is not a work for the mind, but is an action of the spirit, a condition of the heart.
 The repentance is not only in actions but in attitude toward others and life generally.
 In short, to recall God’s covenant to the people requires a spiritual adherence (inward), not legal (outward).
-Righteousness comes from the heart, not from the legal configurations of men.
+Righteousness comes from the heart (spirit), not from the legal configurations of men; spiritual revelation counters the process of intellectually following the law.

 In verse 1.69, John is given the highest of designations as a prophet— Zacharias, John’s father and also a respected priest, prophesies, “And has raised up a horn of salvation for us.”
 Although John is a “horn of salvation,” he is not the Messiah himself but will perform as the forerunner to him.
 Later, Jesus will extend mercy and pronounce forgiveness.
 He will perform not in water but with the Holy Spirit.